-I remember when I really thought a difficult toddler was really in the eye of the beholder.
+I remember when I really thought difficult toddler behaviour was really in the eye of the beholder.
 And while, there may be some merit to that notion, let’s get real.

-One of my favourite developmental theories touches on this period of toddlerhood is Erik Erikson’s stages of psychosocial development.
-What I love about this theory is it offers a wonderful framework from which to see tantrums, resistance, crying, and other difficult behaviours that present themselves during the toddler years.
+One of my favourite developmental theories touches on this period of toddlerhood.
+Erik Erikson’s stages of psychosocial development offers a wonderful framework from which to see tantrums, resistance, crying, and other difficult toddler behaviours.
 In a nutshell, toddlers want to express their independence from you, show their preferences, and demonstrate their will for the first time.
 Read more about this theory and this stage here.